w3c/wot-cg/Tutorials/whatiswot/10-Building_Blocks/README.md

 - All TDs can be processed just like normal JSON documents.
 Essentially, a TD defines an information model using a semantic vocabulary and a serialized JSON representation.
 It provides both human- and machine-readable metadata describing the capabilities of a Thing.

 - A TD describes a Thing instance with general metadata such as name, ID, and description.
-It can also contain Interaction Affordance metadata and Protocol Bindings (such as Modbus and HTTP), as well as both public and local IP addresses.
+It typically also contains Interaction Affordance metadata and Protocol Bindings (such as Modbus and HTTP), as well as both public and local IP addresses.

 ### Bindings